guildai/guild.ai/pages/guides/workflow.md

 tags: start

-# Automate Workflow
+# Workflow

 [TOC]

 ## Overview

+This guide relies on steps you complete in [Get Started](/start/classifier.md).

-In the [previous section](/start/classifier.md), you add the classifier `iris-svm` to your project.
+In the [Get Started](/start/classifier.md), you add the classifier `iris-svm` to your project.
 In this section, you add a new operation to `iris-svm` to automate search steps.

 ## Add `search` Operation to `guild.yml`